At this point in June I would be looking forward to two events.

 – it will take time for them to settle in and the process will be distracting

 However, you cannot escape the truth that however much you try to ‘create’ time by managing it better, there will only ever be 24 hours in a day!
-There will come a point (or you may already be there) where there is simply not enough time to do all that is needed in your business.
+We cannot, like Superman, create extra time just by wishing for it.

 So I would answer each of the objections above like this:

 – You are much more valuable to your business than you may credit.
-Your time is likely to be worth much more to your business per hour than the £20-£30 per hour you might need to pay a good administrator/bookkeeper.
+Your time is likely to be worth much more to your business per hour than the £20-£25 per hour you might need to pay an administrator/bookkeeper.

 Also there are jobs which only you can do in your business.
 These undelegatable jobs include creating business strategy, and leading and managing your business (even if you work alone your business needs to be managed!).
 If administration and bookkeeping are keeping you so occupied you do not have time for strategy, or management, then your business will suffer considerably.

 – Are you really sure you are the best bookkeeper/administrator anyway?
 Surely you did not start your own business to play around with the books or to file!

 – If you engage a trained bookkeeper they will settle in very quickly.
 Also, because they already know what to do as a bookkeeper you won’t have to spend time showing them what to do.

 So do yourself a favour.
 If you have too little time to do the important things in your business – DELEGATE!

 So, are you planning to do better in 2020 than in 2019?
 Most of us are – and January is the time when we resolve that it will happen.
 But do you know what better is?
 And what does ‘better’ mean anyway?